very glad you're considering being in the band program here at Holly

 had a student who had to quit band because they didn't have an

-thinking of purchasing an instrument, see below for recommended
+you are thinking of purchasing an instrument, see below for

-brands for different instruments.
-You can find instruments for
+recommended brands for different instruments.
+You can find instruments

-a low sticker price may have a low sticker price because of poor
+with a low sticker price may have a low sticker price because

-workmanship and subpar materials.
-The materials these instruments
+of poor workmanship and subpar materials.
+The materials these

-are made of are often so inferior that repair technicians won't
+instruments are made of are often so inferior that repair technicians

-or can't work on them.
-You also want to get an instrument for
+won't or can't work on them.
+You also want to get an instrument

-which repair or replacement parts are easily available.
-There
+for which repair or replacement parts are easily available.

-are several brands which are high quality brands, but the parts
+There are several brands which are high quality brands, but

-can only be obtained from overseas, resulting in higher repair
+the parts can only be obtained from overseas, resulting in higher

 many companies are making instruments in "new and exciting